High-tech production facility to be built in Cardiff

 “It has real potential to generate a transformational impact on the Welsh creative industries sector, creating a large scale film and TV production hub.”

 More than 200,000 sq ft in size, the centre will help the company expand and boost the local creative and digital sectors.
-There’a also direct access to the M4 with good public transport connections.
+There’s also direct access to the M4, with good public transport connections.

 Ken Skates, the economy secretary, said: “A facility capable of accommodating large scale productions is crucial for Bad Wolf to deliver its pipeline of projects.

 “It will deliver long term sustainable economic benefits to Wales, strengthen the skills base and supply chain, attract inward investment and tourism.